 3. Kaliya Naga

 As depicted in Mahabharata, the five-headed Naga Kaliya once seriously angered the gods.
-Its poison was so strong that it poisoned the water of the Yamuna river.
-Even the birds that flew over this river fell dead.
+It poisoned the water of the Yamuna river.
+Its poison was so strong that even the birds that flew over this river fell dead.
 In addition, the insidious snake stole cows from local shepherds and devoured them.

 4. Manasa Naga Queen